merico-dev/build/README.md

 `build-backend` requires a good deal of configuration.
 Most of it is required to make it work.
 For this section you'll be editing `config/local.js`.
 <br/>

 Please note, the Analytics Engine, RabbitMQ, and Minio are all **shared resources** for our open source developers.
+As such, you may receive other contributors' RabbitMQ messages.
 We are working towards making the Analytics Engine open source, but in the meantime we are offering this shared service.

 <br/>